 - LIVN-UF 101 (Professor Naro-Maciel) is equivalent to ENVST-UA 450, Topics in Environmental Values and Society

 How many courses can I take away from NYU-NY?

 At least five courses for the ES major must be taken at NYU-NY.

 If I wanted to enroll in a graduate-level course, is permission/access code needed?

 Access to graduate-level courses is at the instructor's discretion.
 ES students are encouraged to take appropriate graduate-level environmental courses.
 Registration information is on the semester specific course pages.

-Can a course count for Environmental Studies if it is also being used for another major/minor?
+Can a course count for Environmental Studies if it is also being used for another major?

-No student may double count more than two courses between two majors (or between a major and a minor, or between two minors).
+No student may double count more than two courses between two majors, as long as both departments approve.

 How do I get non-NYU & LS courses, including those being transferred from other institutions, considered for academic credit?